What the Court considers in a property settlement

 - the earning capacity of either party to the marriage

-- any child support under the "Child Support (Assessment) Act 1989 "that a party to the marriage has provided, is to provide, or might be liable to provide in the future"
+4. Any child support under the that a party to the marriage has provided, is to provide, or might be liable to provide in the future.

 This section deals with matters the Court shall consider in relation to spousal maintenance.
-However, under s.79(4)(d), matters under s.75(2), where relevant, shall be considered by the Court in making property settlements.
+However, the matters above relating to property settlement will be considered by the Court.
+The Court will consider the following:

-(b) income, property and financial resources of each party and the physical and mental capacity of each of them for appropriate gainful employment
+2. Income, property and financial resources and the physical and mental capacity of each of them for appropriate gainful employment;

-(c) which party has care of a child of the marriage under the age of 18 years
+3. Which party has care of a child of the marriage under the age of 18 years;

 - a child or another person that the party has a duty to maintain